hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 :class: tip
 To facilitate setting up the `pysource` file use our template:

-* Right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/main/debian/pysource.openmpi.sh) > *Save Link As...* > `~ /telemac/v8p4/configs/pysource.openmpi.sh` (without *AED2*).
+* Right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/main/debian/pysource.openmpi.sh) > *Save Link As...* > `~ /telemac-mascaret/configs/pysource.openmpi.sh` (without *AED2*).
-* Make sure to verify all directories defined in the provided `pysource.openmpi.sh` file as described in this section, and replace the `USER-NAME`.
+* Make sure to verify all directories defined in the provided `pysource.openmpi.sh` file as described in this section, and replace the `USERNAME`.
 * To use *AED2*, [download systel.pysource.openmpi-aed2.sh](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/main/debian/pysource.openmpi-aed2.sh).
 * For **dynamic compiling**, [download systel.pysource.openmpi-dyn.sh](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/main/debian/pysource.openmpi-dyn.sh) (in lieu of the above *pysource.openmpi.sh*).
 ```

-The Python source file lives in `~/telemac/v8p4/configs`, where there is also a template available called `pysource.template.sh`.
+The Python source file lives in `~/telemac-mascaret/configs`, where there is also a template available called `pysource.template.sh`.
 Here, we will use the template to create our own Python source file called `pysource.openmpi.sh` tailored for compiling the parallel version of TELEMAC on Debian Linux with the *Open MPI* library.
 The Python source file starts with the definition of the following variables:

 * `HOMETEL`: The path to the `telemac/VERSION` folder (`<root>`).
 * `SYSTELCFG`: The path to the above-modified configuration file  (`systel.cis-debian.cfg`) relative to `HOMETEL`.
 * `USETELCFG`: The name of the configuration to be used (`debgfopenmpi`).
 Configurations enabled are defined in the `systel.*.cfg` file, in the brackets (`[debgfopenmpi]`) directly below the header of every configuration section.
 * `SOURCEFILE`: The path to this file and its name relative to `HOMETEL`.

 More definitions are required to define TELEMAC's *Application Programming Interface* (*API*), (parallel) compilers to build TELEMAC with *Open MPI*, and external libraries located in the `optionals` folder.
 The following code block shows how the Python source file `pysource.openmpi.sh` should look like.
-Make sure to **verify every directory on your local file system**, use your *USER-NAME*, and take your time to get all directories right, without typos (critical task).
+Make sure to **verify every directory on your local file system**, use your *USERNAME*, and take your time to get all directories right, without typos (critical task).

 ```
 ### TELEMAC settings -----------------------------------------------
 ###
 # Path to Telemac s root dir
-export HOMETEL=/home/USER-NAME/telemac/v8p4
+export HOMETEL=/home/USERNAME/telemac-mascaret
 # Add Python scripts to PATH
 export PATH=$HOMETEL/scripts/python3:.:$PATH
 # Configuration file